eanis28/flowprint/README.md

 **Find the repetitive work hiding in your workflow.**

-Flowprint is a privacy-conscious Chrome extension that helps people discover repeated browser workflows before deciding whether to automate, simplify, integrate, batch, or intentionally leave them manual.
+Flowprint is a privacy-conscious Chrome extension that helps people discover repeated browser workflows before deciding whether to automate, simplify, integrate, or intentionally leave them manual.

 ## Who it is for

 Flowprint is designed for people who do everyday work across several websites and may not think of themselves as technical: coordinators, freelancers, students, operations staff, and small-business owners.
 It explains repeated browser routines in plain language, without requiring process-mapping or automation knowledge.

 Answers actively shape future results on the device: confirmed workflows are prioritized, unrelated paths are hidden, and uncertain paths remain unconfirmed.
 No remote backend receives this feedback.

-Milestone 6 adds optional session names and separates findings from the selected recording from a cross-session library of confirmed workflows.

 ## Product case study